 The three primary sorts of HDPE spot market varied on March 10, 2022, with quotes in big regions largely down.
 In East China, the ex-factory price adjustment range for petrochemical industries was 50-400 RMB/MT.
 International crude oil prices had plummeted, cost-side support had been minimal, downstream entrance into the market had been eager, and market transaction was already limited.
-Towards the end of March, the price was roughly about 9700 RMB/MT.
+Towards the end of March, HDPE prices were roughly about 9700 RMB/MT.

 In the third week of February, spot market prices for all grades of HDPE and LLDPE increased, but prices for LDPE blow moulding and film grades decreased week-on-week.
 The price of polypropylene homopolymer increased due to increased demand and higher raw material costs.
 The copolymer market showed a mixed pattern, with block copolymer prices falling week on week but random copolymer prices rising due to sustained demand.